DomHudson/dreda/README.md

 ## How
+[Download the v0.1.0 Linux pre-compile binary](https://github.com/DomHudson/dreda/releases/download/v0.1.0/dreda-cli-linux-v0.1.0).
 Simply start a server by executing the binary.
 You can then upload your own dataset to plot, or choose one of the included exampes.

 ```
 $ ./dreda-cli --help